makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

 ## 3.3.
 Word Embedding Models

-* We train FastText (Bojanowski+ 2017) word vectors on all of the above corpora using Gensim (Řehůřek and Sojka, 2010), with the following
+* We train FastText (Bojanowski+ 2017) word vectors on all of the above corpora using Gensim (Řehůřek and Sojka, 2010)
   * hyperparameters: dimensions: 300, negative samples: 5, context window: 5,
     minimum word count: 5, maximum vocabulary size: 200 000
 * To create the cross-lingual models we use three mapping methods: